iotaledger/introduction-docs/docs/how_tos/verify_download.md

 ---
-description: Firefly is IOTA's new official wallet.
+description: Firefly is Shimmer's new official wallet.
 You can verify your Firefly download on Windows, maxOS, and/or Linux.
 image: /img/logo/Chrysalis_logo_dark.png
 keywords:
 - Firefly